The Sick, the Dying... and the Dead!: Background and production

-The Sick, the Dying... and the Dead! took more than two years to materialize, with the recording sessions taking place between May 2019 and towards the end of 2021, the longest time Megadeth has taken to record an album up to this point.
+The Sick, the Dying... and the Dead! took more than two years to materialize, with the recording sessions taking place between May 2019 and towards the end of 2021, the longest time Megadeth had taken to record an album up to this point.
 The album's release had been delayed several times.
 It was originally intended to be released in 2019, before its ultimate release in September 2022.

 On May 10, 2019, Megadeth entered the studio in Franklin, Tennessee with co-producer Chris Rakestraw to begin pre-production of the album.
 In June, the band announced the cancellation of then-upcoming shows, as Mustaine had been diagnosed with throat cancer; Despite Mustaine's illness, the band vowed to continue working on the album.
-On November 6, 2018 Mustaine shared a video on Twitter teasing a track from the album, which at the time, was originally set for release in the next year.
+On November 6, 2018, Mustaine shared a video on Twitter teasing a track from the album, which at the time, was originally set for release in the next year.

 The band re-entered the studio in Nashville in mid-2020 to resume recording their new album, by now tentatively planned for release in 2021.
-While hosting a Masterclass "Front Row Live" for fans via Zoom on January 9, 2021, Mustaine announced the album's title as The Sick, the Dying... and the Dead!, but indicated that the title might be subject to change.
+While hosting a Masterclass "Front Row Live" for fans via Zoom on January 9, 2021, Mustaine announced the album's title as The Sick, the Dying... and the Dead!, but indicated that the title could be subject to change.

-An early 2022 release was scrubbed due to issues with vinyl printing and distribution.
-The album was later delayed further to a September 2022 release.
+Originally scheduled for release in early 2022, the album's release was delayed for several months due to issues with vinyl printing and distribution.
+It was eventually released in September 2022.

 Dismissal of Ellefson

-On May 10, 2021, sexually explicit videos of David Ellefson were posted on Twitter.
+On May 10, 2021, sexually explicit videos of bassist David Ellefson masturbating were posted on Twitter.
 The videos were reportedly recorded by a fan with whom Ellefson was in correspondence.
-Initially accusations of child grooming were raised against Ellefson, although both parties denied this.
+Accusations of child grooming were initially raised against Ellefson, although both parties denied this.
 The fan publicly claimed she was a consenting adult.
-Ellefson subsequently contacted the authorities to seek charges for revenge porn and presented the police with evidence related to the allegations.
+Ellefson subsequently contacted the authorities to seek charges for revenge porn against the party responsible for leaking the videos and presented the police with evidence related to the allegations.
 An official statement released the next day from Megadeth stated that the situation was being "watched closely".
-Following the incident, Mustaine announced Ellefson's departure from the band on May 24, 2021.
-His already-recorded bass parts were subsequently removed from the album and rerecorded by Steve Di Giorgio of Testament.
+On May 24, Megadeth released a statement announcing Ellefson was out of the band, saying the scandal had strained their relationship and made "working together impossible moving forward."
+His already-recorded bass parts were subsequently removed from the album and re-recorded by Steve Di Giorgio of Testament.
+Former bassist James LoMenzo, who Ellefson replaced in 2010, rejoined Megadeth on a touring capacity in August before becoming an official member in May 2022.